 Raise Your Deductible

-If you can afford to pay a higher deductible, you will pay a lower monthly premium.
+If you can afford a higher deductible, you will pay a lower monthly premium.
 Deductible amounts typically range between $500 and $2,000 but can go higher.
-Just make sure that you can afford to pay that deductible in the event you need to file a claim.
+Just make sure you can afford to pay that deductible if you need to file a claim.

 Review Your Personal Property Every Year

-Because your homeowner’s insurance covers your personal property, it’s important to review those items each year.
+Because your homeowners insurance covers your personal property, reviewing those items each year is important.
 Certain items, like art and jewelry, can be “scheduled” to cover their full value.
 However, as time passes, you’ll probably collect new valuables (or get rid of older items), so it’s best to keep your scheduled coverage up to date.

 Consider Bundling Your Policies

 If you already have an auto insurance policy with one company, consider bundling it with your homeowner’s insurance!
-Many companies will offer multi-policy discounts, and it may be easier to have them all in one place.
+Many companies will offer multi-policy discounts, and having them all in one place may be easier.

 Safeguard Your Home